ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 #### `config` and `overrides`

 _configs_ provide a more flexible way to manage macros for a target.
-Each configuration has a macro name as well as a default value and an optional help value.
+Each configuration has a macro name, as well as a default value and an optional help value.
 For example, this config flag defines a configuration `lf_clock_src` that defines the source for the low frequency clock on the nRF51 target, with a default value of `NRF_LF_SRC_XTAL`.
-When compiled, this value will be set for the macro `MBED_CONF_NORDIC_NRF_LF_CLOCK_SRC`:
+Compiling sets this value for the macro `MBED_CONF_NORDIC_NRF_LF_CLOCK_SRC`:

 ```json
 "config": {